The

 • Homemade sauce

-Incorporating extra veggies into a homemade tomato sauce is a great way to pack your child’s lunch full of vitamins and nutrients without them even realizing it.
+Incorporating extra veggies into homemade tomato sauce is a great way to fill your child’s lunch with vitamins and nutrients without them even realizing it.

 No pizza kit is complete without cheese.
-Available in a number of delicious varieties, popular pizza cheeses include:
+Popular pizza cheeses include:

 • Mozzarella — available in whole milk and low-fat skim varieties